Hinge: One-way hinge

+Pivot hinge

-This hinge pivots in openings in the floor and the top of the door frame.
+A pivot hinge pivots in openings in the floor and the top of the door frame.
 Also referred to as double-acting floor hinges, they are found in ancient dry stone buildings and, rarely, in old wooden buildings.
 They are a low-cost alternative for use with lightweight doors.
 Doors with these hinges may be called haar-hung doors.

-- Self-closing hinge
+Self-closing hinge

-This is a spring-loaded hinge with a speed control function.
-The same as spring hinge, usually use spring to provide force to close the door and provide a mechanical or hydraulic damper to control door close speed.
-That can prevent door slamming problem while auto closes a door.
+Self-closing hinges are hinges that have an built-in mechanism to automatically close, often with a speed control function.
+The same as spring hinge, they usually use springs to provide force to close the door and have a mechanical or hydraulic damper to control door close speed.
+Self-closing hinges function as both hinges and door closers.